top of page

 Active Listening

-Updates, excerpts, and reflections from the book will be shared through the Practice Letter as the work continues to develop.
+Updates, excerpts, and reflections from the book will be shared through the Reflections Letter as the work continues to develop.

 © 2026 by Isabell Guitar.
 Powered and secured by Wix